Leica Camera: After WWII

+The leica M6, the top model in the company's M 35mm rangefinder camera line at the time, served as the model for this one.

 Leica offered a wide range of accessories.
-For instance, LTM (screwmount) lenses were easily usable on M cameras via an adapter.
+For instance, LTM (screwmount) lenses could be used on M cameras via an adapter.
 Similarly, Visoflex lenses could be used on the Leicaflex and R cameras with an adapter.
 Furthermore, certain LTM and M rangefinder lenses featured removable optical groups that could mount via adapters on the Visoflex system, thus making them usable as rangefinder or SLR lenses for Visoflex-equipped Screwmount and M rangefinder cameras, as well as being usable on Leicaflex and R cameras.
-Leica also offered focusing systems, such as the Focorapid and Televit, that could replace certain lenses’ helicoid mounts for sports and natural-life telephotography.
+Leica also offered focusing systems, such as the Focorapid and Televit, that could replace certain lenses' helicoid mounts for sports and natural-life telephotography.

 'Leitz' to 'Leica'

 In 1986, the Leitz company changed its name to Leica (LEItz CAmera), due to the fame of the Leica tradename.
 At this time, Leica relocated its factory from Wetzlar (Germany) to the nearby town of Solms (Germany).
 In 1996, Leica Camera separated from the Leica Group and became a publicly owned company.
 In 1998, the Leica group was divided into two independent units: Leica Microsystems and Leica Geosystems.

 On 1 October 2012, Leica Camera AG was delisted from the Frankfurt Stock Exchange after Lisa Germany Holding GmbH acquired the remaining minority shares stock resulting in the company being owned privately.

 On 26 November 2013, Leica Camera AG announced the purchase of Sinar Photography AG, Zurich, the Swiss manufacturer of view cameras.

 In May 2014, Leica Camera AG finished building a new factory at Leitz Park 1 in the new industrial part of Wetzlar and relocated back to the city where it started.

 In April 2019, a television commercial for Leica titled "The Hunt" was released online.
-The commercial depicts photojournalists in war-torn and politically unstable environments; one of whom takes a photograph of the Tank Man during the 1989 Tiananmen Square protests.
+The commercial depicts photojournalists in war-torn and politically unstable environments; one of whom takes a photograph of the Tank Man during the 1989 Tiananmen Square protests and massacre.
 Following censorship of the Leica brand on Sina Weibo, Leica revoked the commercial and sought to distance themselves from it, claiming the company did not sanction its production.

-In September 2022, Leica announced Cine 1, a laser projector, slated for release in 2023.
-The new model is Leica's return to digital projectors, which the company produced under the Pradovit brand.
+In September 2022, Leica announced Cine 1, a laser projector, for release in 2023.
+The model is Leica's return to digital projectors, which the company produced under the Pradovit brand.